-We like the YAMIU toiletry bag.
+We like this clear toiletry bag two pack.
 It’s a quart sized, clear, waterproof, and resealable bag that’s TSA compliant with the 3-1-1 toiletries rule.
 This is a two-pack that comes with two sizes (only the smaller bag is suitable for TSA-compliant liquids).

 Sure, a travel French press is definitely a luxury, but coffee lovers know that a great brew is always a high priority, even on business trips.